Citizens need a way to review sheriff's department actions

 In August of 2013, the Sheriff's Department entered a family home without a search warrant or the permission of the homeowner, an act that violated the constitutional rights of the family.

 What purpose does a citizens advisory board serve if it will not meet with citizens?

 Since this topic has become public, many people in the community have come to me and shared their stories of law enforcement crossing the line.
 Several have said that their college-age children do not want to come home because they feel harassed by the sheriff's tactics.
-The Hispanic community is terrified; they are afraid of local law enforcement.

 I am proposing the formation of an independent Police Civilian Review Board that is appointed by the County Council.
 The purpose of this board would be to allow citizens to discuss concerns they have about police abuse.
 Salt Lake City has such a board, as do several other progressive communities.
 Salt Lake's review board mission statement states: "The Civilian Review Board is critical in ensuring police accountability, as well as protection for police who have been falsely accused.
 It will, in the long run, promote greater trust between the police department and the community it serves."
 (Source: slcgov.com/civilianreview)

 * * *

 Coal group's effort to advertise during festival was disingenuous

 Friends of Coal's and Rocky Mountain Coal Mining Institute's (RMCMI) sneaky attempt to link its pro-coal message to the Sundance Film Festival in advertising on a rolling billboard truck during the Festival was foiled when they received a cease-and-desist letter from attorneys representing the Sundance Institute after they learned of this unauthorized use of the Sundance Film Festival name/brand.
 According to RMCMI's Twitter page, because they used the words, "Sundance Film Festival" it caused a copyright infringement issue.